STUDY VISA FOR ITALY

 - How long is my student visa valid?
 The visa covers the entire duration of the study program the student is enrolled in.

 - Are study visas issued for students planning to study Italian in any school in Italy?
-No, Italian consulates around the world are selective in the types of language programs they approve long-term study visas for, so it is essential that the language school or education center is able to provide proof of accreditation with institutional bodies and recognized associations.
+No, only schools offering officially recognised Italian language programs, such as The Italian Academy, are considered valid options during visa application stages.
+In fact, Italian consulates around the world are selective in the types of language programs they approve long-term study visas for, so it is essential that the language school or education center is able to provide proof of accreditation with institutional bodies and recognized associations.

 - What happens if I don’t get the study visa?
 The Italian Academy boasts internationally recognized teaching standards, is a CILS and DITALS accredited centre, member of the National Association of Italian Language and Culture Schools “Italian in Italy” (MIUR accredited body) and Cambridge English Assessment center.
 These accreditations facilitate the student in obtaining a study visa and the school is available for direct communication with the student’s embassy of reference in case of need.
 For students who want to obtain a study visa, it is highly recommended to provide the embassy, among other documents, with a motivational letter explaining the reasons why the student intends to study in Italy.
 This document, although not mandatory, can make the difference and facilitate the student in obtaining a study visa.
 In the rare event that the student does not obtain the study visa, the school will refund the fees paid, retaining only the transaction fees covering the banking expenses.